-All application materials are submitted to the Office of Graduate Admissions, who will forward completed applications to the Director of Graduate Studies.
+All application materials are submitted to the Office of Graduate Admissions via Apply Texas.

 Performance Standards and Scholastic Expectations

 The criteria for earning a M.A. degree include completion of the 36 credit hour requirement and successful completion of the Comprehensive Examination.
 In addition to these criteria, students are expected to maintain high performance standards throughout their residence in the program and remain in "academic good standing" at Sam Houston State University.